Male intrasexual competition

-Male-male intrasexual competition occurs when two males of the same species compete for the opportunity to mate with a female.
+In ethology, male-male intrasexual competition occurs when two males of the same species compete for the opportunity to mate with a female.
 Sexually dimorphic traits, size, sex ratio, and the social situation may all play a role in the effects male-male competition has on the reproductive success of a male and the mate choice of a female.
 Larger males tend to win male-male conflicts due to their sheer strength and ability to ward off other males from taking over their females.
 For instance, in the fly Dryomyza anilis, size shows the strongest correlation to the outcome of male-male conflicts over resources like territory and females.

 Influencing factors

 Sex ratio

-There are multiple types of male-male competition that may occur in a population at different times depending on the conditions.
+Multiple types of male-male competition may occur in a population at different times depending on the conditions.
 Competition variation occurs based on the frequency of various mating behaviours present in the population.
 One factor that can influence the type of competition observed is the population density of males.
 When there is a high density of males present in the population, competition tends to be less aggressive and therefore sneak tactics and disruptions techniques are more often employed.
 These techniques often indicate a type of competition referred to as scramble competition.
 In Japanese medaka, Oryzias latipes, sneaking behaviours refer to when a male interrupts a mating pair during copulation by grasping on to either the male or the female and releasing their own sperm in the hopes of being the one to fertilize the female.
 Disruption is a technique which involves one male bumping the male that is copulating with the female away just before his sperm is released and the eggs are fertilized.

 However, all techniques are not equally successful when in competition for reproductive success.
 Disruption results in a shorter copulation period and can therefore disrupt the fertilization of the eggs by the sperm, which frequently results in lower rates of fertilization and smaller clutch size.

+Reproductive dominance and infanticide under local mate competition

+In some species, particularly parasitoid wasps like those in the genus Sclerodermus, females lay eggs communally and their offspring mate locally, creating strong local mate competition (LMC).
+Under classical LMC theory, the sex ratio is expected to become less biased as more females (foundress) contribute offspring, since their sons compete with a wider pool of males, not just their brothers.

+However, empirical studies have found persistently extreme female-biased sex ratios in Sclerodermus, even in large multi-foundress groups.
+Recent models propose that dominant foundresses suppress male production by subordinates, either by infanticide or by social dominance that prevents them from producing sons at all.
+This behavior skews the offspring sex ratio and alters the evolutionarily stable strategy predicted by classical models.